Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Not Required

-Not legally required, but strongly recommended for commercial operations.
-Commercial clients often require $1-2 million general liability coverage due to Alaska's extreme conditions and remote terrain.
+Insurance not legally mandated but highly recommended for commercial operations due to extreme weather conditions and remote locations.

 6